Malcom McLean: Containerization

-In 1956, most cargoes were loaded and unloaded by hand by longshore workers.
+At that time, most cargoes were loaded and unloaded by hand by longshore workers.
 Hand-loading a ship cost $5.86 a ton at that time.
 Using containers, it cost only 16 cents a ton to load a ship, 36-fold savings.
 Containerization also greatly reduced the time to load and unload ships.
-McLean knew "A ship earns money only when she's at sea", and based his business on that efficiency.
+McLean knew that a ship earns money only when at sea, and based his business on that efficiency.

 In April 1957, the first container ship, the Gateway City, began regular service between New York, Florida, and Texas.
-During the summer of 1958 McLean Industries, still using the name Pan-Atlantic Steamship Corporation, inaugurated container service between the U.S. and San Juan, Puerto Rico with the vessel Fairland.
-The name was officially changed from Pan-Atlantic Steamship Corporation to Sea-Land Service, Inc. in April 1960.
+During the summer of 1958 McLean Industries, still using the name Pan-Atlantic Steamship Corporation, inaugurated container service between the U.S. mainland and San Juan, Puerto Rico with the vessel Fairland.
+The name was changed officially from Pan-Atlantic Steamship Corporation to Sea-Land Service, Inc. in April 1960.
 McLean's operation was profitable by 1961 and he kept adding routes and buying bigger ships.

 In August 1963, McLean opened a new 101 acre port facility in Port Newark-Elizabeth Marine Terminal to handle even more container traffic.
 The development of the container market was slow until the late 1960s.
 Many ports did not have the cranes to lift containers on and off ships, and change was slow in an industry steeped in tradition.
 Moreover, unions resisted an idea that threatened their livelihood.

-In April 1966, Sea-Land commenced service between New York and Rotterdam, Bremen and Grangemouth (Scotland).
+In April 1966, Sea-Land commenced service between New York and Rotterdam, Netherlands; Bremen, Germany; and Grangemouth, Scotland.

-IN 1967, Sea-Land was invited by the U.S. Government to start a container service to South Vietnam.
+In 1967, Sea-Land was invited by the U.S. government to start a container service to South Vietnam.
 The service to Vietnam produced 40% of the company's revenue in 1968/69.

 In late 1968, commercial container ship service was inaugurated from the Far East to the United States.
 This service was expanded to Hong Kong and Taiwan in 1969, and to Singapore, Thailand and the Philippines in 1971.

 To achieve reductions in labor and dock servicing time, McLean followed Roy Fruehauf's lead and became vigilant about standardization.
 His efforts to increase efficiency resulted in standardized container designs that were awarded patent protection.
 McLean made his patents available by issuing a royalty-free lease to the International Organization for Standardization.

-By the end of the 1960s, Sea-Land Industries had 27,000 trailer-type containers, manufactured by Fruehauf, 36 trailer ships and access to over 30 port cities.
+By the end of the 1960s, Sea-Land Industries had 27,000 trailer-type containers, manufactured by Fruehauf Trailer Corporation, 36 trailer ships and access to more than 30 port cities.